Kakamega Forest National Reserve | Western Kenya | Kakamega County

 Where to stay in Kakamega Forest National Reserve

 There are accommodation facilities and camping sites where to stay at Kakamega Forest National Reserve.
-Choices range from self-catering chalets and lodges to rustic campsites, but whatever accommodation is chosen the experience is sure to inspire.
+Choices range from self-catering chalets and lodges to rustic campsites, but whatever accommodation is chosen, the experience is sure to inspire.

 Isecheno KEEP Bandas